tsamuelabaptista/Project-Applied-Biochemistry-Master/README.md

-# Project-Applied-Biochemistry-Master
+# Applied Biochemistry Master's Project
 # Use stoichiometric models to predict observed growth of Yarrowia lipolytica as the sole source of carbon and nitrogen
-This repository contains the code and files of my Applied Biochemistry Master's Project entitled "Use stoichiometric models to predict observed growth of Yarrowia lipolytica as the sole source of carbon and nitrogen".
+This repository contains the code and files of my Applied Biochemistry Master's Project entitled: "Use stoichiometric models to predict observed growth of Yarrowia lipolytica as the sole source of carbon and nitrogen".